-A trained diplomat, TALYN RAHMAN-FIGUEROA is the Founder of Grassroot Diplomat and an experienced and international award-winning government consultant with board-level experience.
+A trained diplomat, TALYN RAHMAN-FIGUEROA is the Founder and Chief Executive Officer of Grassroot Diplomat.
+She is an experienced and international award-winning government consultant with board-level experience.
 With a track record of building robust government relationships for both the private and public sector, Talyn is known for being an excellent networker and strategist.
 Talyn leads on all aspects of the consultation process from conception to implementation, and has trained and advised diplomats from over 20 foreign missions on a one-to-one basis.
 She has over ten years' experience working with various international NGOs and government bodies, assisting and consulting on high-level projects on business and innovation, public health, trade and investment, and climate change working alongside top leaders with the public and private sector.

+Cherisse Rao is currently the Acting Chair of Grassroot Diplomat.
 With a mixed South African and Mauritian background, CHERISSE RAO is passionate about social entrepreneurship causes.
-She is currently the Philanthropy Chairperson of the WGIRLS London charity and a member of the London School of Economics Programme for African Leadership.
-She moved to London on secondment with the global diversified miner, Anglo American, (AA plc) where she accumulated nearly a decades worth of corporate experience spanning from financial reporting, legal, company secretarial and managerial responsibilities at the CEO office.
+She was formerly the Philanthropy Chairperson of the WGIRLS London charity and a member of the London School of Economics Programme for African Leadership.
+She moved to London on secondment with the global diversified miner, Anglo American, where she accumulated nearly a decades worth of corporate experience spanning from financial reporting, legal, company secretarial and managerial responsibilities at the CEO office.
 Educated in Law, Management and Economics, she has devoted the most recent chapter of her career to the field of corporate governance and legal advisory as part of a London based boutique firm.
-Cherisse’s continued interest in the ever-changing geopolitical landscape, spurred on a decision to undertake an Executive MSc at LSE in International Strategy and Diplomacy, which eventually led her to Grassroot Diplomat.
+Cherisse’s continued interest in the ever-changing geopolitical landscape, spurred on a decision to undertake an Executive MSc at LSE in International Strategy and Diplomacy.

-BRUNO BASTIT is an expert on governance and sustainability-related matters in emerging markets.
+BRUNO BASTIT is a Non-Executive Director of Grassroot Diplomat since 2016.
+He is an expert on governance and sustainability-related matters in emerging markets.
 He is currently the Director for Latin America at Sodali, a leading global governance consultancy and the founder of Quetzal Strategy, an ESG Advisory firm.
 He was Head of Latin America and Russia at Hermes Fund Managers EOS, representing the UK's largest corporate pension fund and some of the world's most prominent institutional investors.
 He advised senior executives and board members at companies on governance and sustainability risks, and has extensive experience of engaging with companies in the extractive sector.
 Bruno has also worked as an advisor to Brazil’s Investors Association AMEC and is a member of Russia’s International Monitoring Committee, responsible to assess the implementation of the new governance code.
 As a result of his governance work in Russia and Brazil, he was nominated for the Yale University’s Rising Star in Corporate Governance Award.

-KAREN BELLAMY is currently a Councillor at the London borough of Waltham Forest, having served at the Cabinet Office until recently.
+KAREN BELLAMY joined Grassroot Diplomat as Non-Executive Director since 2015.
+She is currently a Councillor at the London borough of Waltham Forest, having served at the Cabinet Office until recently.
 She has worked for many years as a mental health professional, and business consultant working on projects from getting financial information for the FSA in setting up a credit union.
 Before being elected into office in 2010, Ms Bellamy was a community activist for 20 years and has a real understanding of local issues within her local borough.
 Ms Bellamy has a strong portfolio of tackling poverty with practical solutions and continues to work tirelessly to see an improvement in the quality of life for others.